 Bliss Flow Yoga – 3527 University Avenue – Madison

-When Angela Gargano first started Bliss Flow Yoga she envisioned a comfortable place where friends gather—a place that was an extension of home.
+When Bliss Flow Yoga began, it was envisioned to be comfortable place where friends gather—a place that was an extension of home.
 I’m proud to be one of Bliss Flow’s instructors, offering these popular lunchtime classes that are open to participants of all levels of experience.
 Some participants have been coming for ten years and others are just beginning their practice, making these classes truly inclusive.

 Cost: $17 for single, $85 for 5-class pass, $165 for a 10-class pass